 Renewing the Future

-Today, as the manager of strategic development and programs for the Los Angeles Department of Water and Power, the nation’s largest municipal utility, Rondou is again dealing routinely with critical “restore or replace?” decisions, this time in the context of aging #powerinfrastructure.
+Today, as the director of power system planning for the Los Angeles Department of Water and Power, the nation’s largest municipal utility, Rondou is again dealing routinely with critical “restore or replace?” decisions, this time in the context of aging power infrastructure.

-“Some people compare our job to trying to rebuild the engine of a 747 while the jet is still flying,” said Rondou.
-“We’re trying to integrate immense amounts of #renewableenergy into our grid while simultaneously renewing or replacing massive amounts of aging power infrastructure.
-And we’ve got to do all of that while maintaining great electric reliability for our customers.”
+“Some people compare our job to trying to rebuild the engine of a 747 while the jet is flying,” says Rondou.
+“We’re trying to integrate immense amounts of renewable energy into our grid while simultaneously renewing or replacing massive amounts of aging power infrastructure.
+And we have to do all that while maintaining great electric reliability for our customers.”

 From his office in downtown Los Angeles, he oversees a staff of 21 and a portfolio of programs designed to help LADWP meet its goal of generating 60 percent of its energy from renewable sources by 2030.